matheus-rosin/Dynamic-DOM-Helper/README.md

 # Dynamic-DOM-Helper
-Just a simple help to create elements dynamically
+Just a simple help to create elements dynamically.

 *To the lovers of vanilla Javascript!*